 - The hourly rate for investigators is up to $75.00 per hour.

-In court, certified interpreters are paid for by the Clerk of Court at a rate of $384 for a full day, and $208.00 for a half-day .
-A courtroom interpreter hired by the Clerk whose services are not needed in the courtroom, may be used by CJA counsel for out-of-court CJA services for the remainder of the period for which the interpreter’s services were contracted.
-To arrange for the services of an interpreter between the hours of 8:30 a.m.- 12:30 p.m. and 1:00 - 4:00 p.m., attorneys should contact the Spanish Staff Interpreter at (415) 522-2655 for Spanish speaking interpreters and the Jury Office at (415) 522-2124, for all other languages.
+A courtroom interpreter hired by the Clerk whose services are not needed in the courtroom may be used by CJA counsel for out-of-court CJA services for the remainder of the period for which the interpreter’s services were contracted.
+To arrange for the services of an interpreter between the hours of 8:30 a.m.-12:30 p.m. and 1-4 p.m., attorneys should contact the Spanish Staff Interpreter at (415)522-2655 for Spanish speaking interpreters and the Jury Office at (415) 522-2124 for all other languages.

 Although uncommon, cancellations of interpreter appointments occur.
-Some interpreters require a 24-hour cancellation or a two-hour minimum fee is imposed.
+Some interpreters require a 24-hour cancellation or impose a two-hour minimum fee.
 If billed, according to the Office of Defender Services of the Administrative Office of the United States Courts, if a reasonable explanation is provided, CJA may compensate only for actual out of pocket expenses of mileage and the time required to get to and from the appointment.
-Accordingly, please ensure that you give the interpreters as much notice as possible if you need to cancel.
+Accordingly, attorneys should make every effort to provide interpreters as much notice as possible in the event of cancellation.
 Interpreters are an integral and valued part of effectively representing indigent defendants.

 CJA funds are used to pay for psychiatric and related services obtained in accordance with Subsection (e) of the CJA upon a determination that the services are “necessary for an adequate defense.”
 These are “defense” services, where the defendant selects the expert and controls the disclosure of the expert’s report.
 It is important to note that psychiatrists and related experts may be used in many circumstances in which payment is made from a source other than the CJA appropriation.
 In these situations the court or the government selects the expert, and persons other than the defendant also have access to the expert’s report.
 The Department of Justice (DOJ) generally pays for these “non-defense” services.
-Exhibit M (.pdf)summarizes payment responsibility for the various circumstances in which psychiatric and related services are utilized.
+The downloadable summary chart of responsibility for payment of psychiatric and related expert services (.pdf) summarizes payment responsibility for the various circumstances in which psychiatric and related services are utilized.